 Maca is a potent botanical that provides many other benefits beyond helping your body and mind adapt to stress.
 In fact, one of maca root’s most well-known uses is for sexual health.
 Native Peruvians have used it to boost libido and fertility for generations, and modern medical science confirms these uses.
 Strangely, maca increases sex drive and fertility without affecting sex hormones like testosterone and estrogen.
 More research needs to be done before science understands how this herb works.

 These effects apply to both men and women, but there are also more gender-specific benefits for sexual health.
-For men, maca root can promote healthy sperm production and erection quality and can help support prostate health.
-For women, taking a maca supplement can decrease some of the bothersome symptoms of menopause.
+For men, maca root can promote healthy sperm production and erection quality and can help support prostate health, while in women it may alleviate some of the bothersome symptoms of menopause.

 Aside from sexual health benefits, taking maca root can also help to soothe anxiety and promote a healthy mood.
 Studies also show that taking it boosts your overall sense of well-being.
 These benefits are likely due at least in part to the adaptogenic properties of the plant.